-If the customer Then the PNA for that month is Lives in a long term care medical facility for the entire calendar month 15% of the Federal Benefit Rate (FBR) for ALTCS customers 15% of the FBR plus 50% of the customer's gross earned income for the month for FTW - ALTCS customers During any part of the calendar month, lives in: • His or her own home; • An HCBS setting; or • Jail, prison, or other detention facility 300% of the FBR Has garnished court-ordered child support or spousal support Increased by the amount of the garnished court-ordered child support or spousal support including administrative fees.
+If the customer Then the PNA for that month is Lives in a long-term care medical facility for the entire calendar month 15% of the Federal Benefit Rate (FBR) for ALTCS customers; or 15% of the FBR plus 50% of the customer's gross earned income for the month for FTW - ALTCS customers During any part of the calendar month, lives in: His or her own home; An HCBS setting; or A jail, prison, or other detention facility 300% of the FBR.
+Has garnished court-ordered child support or spousal support Increased by the amount of the garnished court-ordered child support or spousal support including administrative fees.
+See Example PNA for Garnishment